-Originating in the Anglophone community and established in Montreal’s east end for over 155 years, the Grace Dart Foundation works to provide support to senior citizens.
+Originating in the Anglophone community and established in Montreal’s east end for over 155 years, the Grace Dart Foundation works to provide support to elderly.
 The Foundation fights poverty, loneliness and isolation by funding a number of programs rooted in daily love and care.

 LOVE & CARE

 IT’S EASY TO DO GOOD

 As a volunteer, we see first-hand the work the Foundation does to support the activities and individual needs of the residents.
 Our first thought is to seek assistance from the Foundation and we have never been disappointed.
 In this time of tight budgets and constraints, the Foundation is a blessing.
 They also support the recreation department with the café corner and the beautiful decorations are the courtesy of the Foundation.